magento/devdocs/guides/v2.1/cloud/project/project-integrate-blackfire.md

 -  `Magento Cloud (<your instance reference>)`—Staging
 -  `Magento Cloud (<your instance reference>)`—Production

+**For Pro**:
-{% include note.html type="info" content="For Pro, you must enter a Support ticket with your Blackfire credentials to configure your Staging and Production environments with Blackfire." %}
+-  You must enter a Support ticket with your Blackfire credentials to configure your Staging and Production environments with Blackfire.
+-  You must bypass the Fastly service in your Production environment when profiling with Blackfire.
+See [Bypassing Reverse Proxy, Cache, and Content Delivery Networks (CDN)](https://blackfire.io/docs/reference-guide/configuration#bypassing-reverse-proxy-cache-and-content-delivery-networks-cdn){:target="_blank"}.

 ## Get your Blackfire credentials
 The Project Owner is the account owner, and their e-mail address is part of the credentials required for accessing Blackfire for your project.
 You can only use the Project Owner credentials to integrate Blackfire with {{site.data.var.ece}} and to log in to the Blackfire website.
 An invitation email is sent to the Project Owner's e-mail address to complete activation.